Who We Are

 Lead Midwife

-Jessica HenmanJessica Henman APRN, CNM, CPM, received her Master’s degree from Frontier Nursing University in 2010.
+Jessica HenmanJessica Henman APRN, CNM, CPM, FNP-C received her Master’s degree from Frontier Nursing University in 2010, and completed her Family Nurse Practitioner Post-Graduate Certificate at Mizzou in 2024.
 Prior to becoming a midwife, Jessica worked internationally in humanitarian aid, practiced as a nurse in ER and cardiac surgery, and was a childbirth educator and doula here in St Louis.
-Jessica is very active in family and church life and supports the midwifery and mothering communities through her role on the Boards of the Missouri Affiliate of the American College of Nurse Midwives and The Sparrows Nest Teen Maternity Home as well as many other educational and community activities.
+Jessica is very active in family and church life and has supported the midwifery and mothering communities through her role on the Boards of the Missouri Affiliate of the American College of Nurse Midwives, Missouri Midwives Association and The Sparrows Nest as well as many other educational and community activities.
 She has lived in St Louis for most of her life and loves being a wife and the mother of 3 wonderful big kids.

 During the pandemic I spent a year working with the Jazz Birth Center in NYC, you can see more about that adventure in these videos: